cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 - [x] Ready to submit for Imperial College for MSc in Comp Sci.

-- [x] Ready to submit for other universities ...
-I am looking at Bristol,
+- [x] Ready to submit for other universities

 - [x] Put in some more work towards my M0001:MongoDB certificate :muscle: